ShmoopySoft/ShmoopySoft-Syslog-Message-Sending-Example/README.md

 # ShmoopySoft Syslog Message Sending Example

-A Visual Studio 2019 solution written in C# to demonstrate sending RFC3164 and RFC5424 messages to a Syslog Server using the SyslogNet open source library for .NET.
+A Visual Studio 2019 solution written in C# to demonstrate sending messages to a Syslog Server using the SyslogNet open source library for .NET.
+Supports both RFC 3164 and RFC 5424 Syslog standards.

 ## Getting Started